SebastianTirsen/ms4-vintage-furniture/README.md

 * The user needs to be able to view only categories of their choice.

 Implementation:
-Under the "All furnitures" button in the navigation, the options are avilable to sort the furnitures by price, brand and category.
+Under the "All furnitures" button in the navigation, the options are available to sort the furnitures by price, brand and category.
 Under the buttons "Furniture", "Lighting" and "Specials" there are different categories to choose.
-When the user selects a category, only the furnitures in that category becomes vixible to the user.
+When the user selects a category, only the furnitures in that category becomes visible to the user.

 User Story:
 > as a user I want fast and easy access to information on specific furniture and lighting to facilitate my purcchase decision.